 I know several people who have fallen victim to scam computer support this year.
 If someone calls you and tells you that they work with Microsoft and your computer is infected, don’t download anything they tell you to.
 Microsoft does not call people offering help.
 If you get an official looking popup that says to call a number to fix an urgent issue or remove a virus, it is most likely a scam.
 You should know the name of your antivirus program so you won’t fall for fake virus notices popping up.
 If you believe you really are infected, find someone you trust to help.

 Once on the phone, the scammer will tell you how to view your computer’s Windows Event Log which will show lots of errors.
 That may look really bad, but every computer is going to have plenty of errors in the log.
 Most are unimportant minor issues with programs (like whenever Firefox or Internet Explorer freezes) and are not a sign of viruses.
-They will offer to fix your computer for some fee (often $200).
+They will offer to fix your computer for some fee (often $200 to $300).
 If you download their program they have full control over your computer.
 It is a scam.
 If you are lucky all they will do is take your money.
 With full control of your computer, they could infect it with their own spyware and take your personal info and passwords for identity fraud whether you pay them or not.
 In the best case scenario, they are just over charging you to do a poor job of cleaning up your computer, maybe installing some free or pirated anti-virus and anti-malware software and doing some Windows updates for you.

 Some may not even pretend to be helping you, they will just set a password on your computer and lock you out until you pay them.
 Depending on your setup and how they locked your computer, an experienced technician may be able to clear the password and allow you access to your computer again.
 Or be able to copy your files to a new hard drive.
 But often paying the ransom is the only solution if you don’t have your files backed up, but there is no guarantee they will unlock your files.

 You should also immediately change passwords for all sensitive online accounts for anyone who uses that computer, especially: email accounts, banks, credit cards, credit unions, brokerages, retirement accounts, Mint, and social media accounts like Facebook (which could be used to impersonate you to scam other relatives or friends), etc. Put a fraud alert and/or credit freeze on your credit at each of the three credit bureaus for anyone who might have had tax records or social security numbers in a file on the computer that was compromised.